IsaacJames531/alx-pre_course/0x01-git/README.md

-this is my second repository
+this is my second repository and It is so cool